- Home & Workshop Products

 Truth is, Antrainer's job is indeed important.
 The Mandeville, Louisiana, company is one of the largest inland transporters of gas, diesel, and aviation fuels.
 For the past few years, Florida Marine Transporters has been in the middle of a progressive new-build program.
 Antrainer's responsibility, along with fellow employee Jeff Brumfield, senior project manager, is to ensure the vessels are safe and reliable.

 In the world of petroleum transportation, downtime is downright bad news.
 A mechanical failure can cause safety issues, transportation delays, fines, and financial loss.

-"We are mainly fueling America with automotive, airplane, and heating oil," Antrainer says.
+"We are mainly fuelling America with automotive, airplane, and heating oil," Antrainer says.
 "You don't want to jeopardize what keeps America rolling."

 To keep pace with demand, Florida Marine Transporters operates 60 canal-class towboats and 23 river-class towboats up and down the mighty Mississippi River, it's tributaries, and its intracoastal waterways.

 Antrainer says having a plentiful and reliable source of gen-set power is vital in the operation of a towboat.
 Gen-set power serves critical functions such as steering, searchlights, navigational gear, the galley, living quarters, as well as winches that hold the towboat and its barges together.
 For this reason, Florida Marine Transporters powers its towboats with twin 99-kWe gen-sets powered by John Deere marine engines.

 "We want the competitive advantage that comes with having solid, dependable equipment," Antrainer says.
 "John Deere has provided that for us."